Privacy choices

 Real HEX contrast checks used to validate threshold boundaries.

 These equations and steps are the reproducible contrast path.
-The suggestion algorithm is a Hue Codex heuristic layered on top of the standards-based contrast formula.
+Legacy HSL repair and Color Picker Repair V2 are separate Hue Codex heuristics layered on top of the standards-based contrast formula.

 WCAG contrast equations